Selection of 2 products from

 Shelf life of the veterinary medicinal product as packaged for sale: 30 months.

-Tablets are located in a pre-formed low density polyethylene base containing 10 tablets and sealed with PC 100 laminate comprising of low density polyethylene and aluminium foil.
+Tablets are located in a preformed low density polyethylene base containing 10 tablets and sealed with PC 100 laminate comprising of aluminium foil and a heat seal lacquer.
 Once sealed, 3 blisters of 10 tablets (30 tablets) are placed in a cardboard box.

 For animal treatment only.
 To be supplied only on veterinary prescription.
-Keep out of the reach and sight of children.
+Keep out of sight and reach of children.

 Under almost all products on our website is an Estimated dispatch time, check this for a delivery prediction specific to the item you are looking to purchase.
 These badges are updated live based on the stock levels we have and also those of our suppliers - so are usually very accurate, but cannot be guaranteed.
 In more general terms, we aim to dispatch all orders within 1 working day of receiving payment (and a prescription if required).
 If we cannot do so within 3 working days we will contact you by email.